MicrosoftDocs/power-automate-docs/articles/sap-integration/test-setup.md

 ﻿---
-title: Test and verify SAP integration with Power Platform
+title: Test and verify SAP integration with Power Platform (preview)
 description: Learn about how to test and verify Power Platform integration with SAP
 services: ''
 suite: flow